HSAnet/open5gs-ui/docs/source/AppStart/app_start.rst

                               use delay to reduce load on system -p, --port            port of REST-Service
         -V, --version         print version and other info and exit

+The application supports numerous options.
+The **verbose** option will log anything to stdout, however important (Warning and above) can still be captured in stderr.
+The **quite** option suppresses any log message, except for Critical errors which terminate the app.
+The **delay** is a value in seconds postponing each iteration of data capturing.
+The **port** and **dest** are needed to connect to the web-application and its REST interface.